Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 Climbing Descending

-🏔️ Mile 13 strategy: Your calculator gives you a significantly slower target pace for this mile.
+🏔️ Mile 12 strategy: Your calculator gives you a significantly slower target pace for this mile — typically 45–75 seconds slower than your goal pace depending on effort level.
 Run that number exactly.
-The instinct is to grind harder because you feel strong and you don't want to fall behind schedule.
+The instinct is to grind harder because you don't want to fall behind schedule.
 Ignore that instinct.
-The math accounts for the climb — you will arrive at the same elapsed time whether you grunt through it or let the pace drop to target.
+The math accounts for the climb — you will arrive at the same elapsed time whether you grunt through it or let the pace drop to target, but only the disciplined version leaves your legs intact for the seven miles of East End plateau that follow.

 03